stephack/Hassio/dashboard/README.md

 - AMS pic - made all the filament spools look the same (lighter)
 - P1S pics - removed picture of ptfe tubing at the top

+_* all pictures were stored in the /wwww/bambuprinter folder_

 **Uses the following custom cards**

 HACS Integration